cvs-health/testaro/README.md

 ###### Tenon

-Most packaged tests require only one command, but the `tenon` packaged test requires two commands:
+Most packaged tests require only one act, but the `tenon` packaged test requires two acts:
-- A command of type `tenonRequest`.
+- An act of type `tenonRequest`.
-- A command of type `test` with `tenon` as the value of `which`.
+- An act of type `test` with `tenon` as the value of `which`.

 Example: